stormpath/express-stormpath/docs/authentication.rst

 validation strategy (``local``) works like this:

-- If the Access Token signature is valid, and the token is not expired, accept the request
+- If the Access Token signature is valid, and the token is not expired, accept the request.

 - If the Access Token is expired, attempt to get a new one from the Stormpath REST API by using the Refresh Token.

 - If a new Access Token cannot be obtained, deny the request.

-Withe ``local`` option, our library only checks the signature and expiration of the Access Token.
+With the ``local`` option, our library only checks the signature and expiration of the Access Token.
 It does not check with the Stormpath REST API to assert that the Access Token hasn't been revoked.